Loosetooth/epola-space-nextra/README.md

 The quality of this PDF version is not so great however, that's the reason this digital version was made.

+In general the content was not changed, with the following exceptions:
+* some spelling and punctuation changes (where the mistakes were spotted)
+* the images were vectorized for better quality

-The content was not changed, and all copyright stays with the respective copyright owners.
+ All copyright stays with the respective copyright owners.